sarvabittu/akash-git-practice/Interview Questions.md

 ### Q. How to check the installed version of Terraform?
 Answer: We can use terraform -version of the command to identify the version which we are running.

+### Q. Define Terraform init?
+Answer: Terraform initialises the code with the command terraform init.
+This command is used to set up the working directory for Terraform configuration files.
+It is safe to run this command multiple times.

+You can use the init command for:
+- Installing Plugins
+- Installation of a Child Module
+- Initialization of the backend

 ### Q. What are the ways to lock Terraform module versions?
 Answer: You can use the terraform module registry as a source and specify the attribute’version’ in the module in a terraform configuration file.
 If you are using the GitHub repository as a source, you must use ‘? ref’ to specify the branch, version, and query string.